Board of Directors

 Executive Director

 Amy has been with MNMRC since 2012 and keeps its many programs and grants running smoothly.
 She appreciates the critical importance of community participation in effective marine conservation efforts, and supports a number of Maui community groups who are working restore the island’s native marine and terrestrial ecosystems.
-Amy is graduate student in the Fish, Wildlife, and Conservation Biology program at Colorado State University, and holds a BA from Bowdoin College.
+Amy holds a master’s degree in Fish, Wildlife, and Conservation Biology from Colorado State University, and a BA from Bowdoin College.
 Amy has a certificate in project management from UH Maui, has studied Hawaiian language and history, and is a graduate of the Ka Ipu Kukui Leadership program.

 Mike Fogarty